ttran375/comp246/HouseFreedomPartsABC/README.md

 ### 1.1.b.
 List of Capabilities and Benefits

-\(i\) Capabilities
+#### Capabilities

-1 - Register and store user information.
+1. Register and store user information.

-2 - Register information about land and services available.
+2. Register information about land and services available.

-3 - Allow designers, architects, constructors and universities to upload pictures of previous works into the gallery (portfolio).
+3. Allow designers, architects, constructors and universities to upload pictures of previous works into the gallery (portfolio).

-4 - Allow users to build and/or register a draft project, in order to connect to service providers that can execute it.
+4. Allow users to build and/or register a draft project, in order to connect to service providers that can execute it.

-5 - Receive payments by credit/debit card.
+5. Receive payments by credit/debit card.

-6 - Provide a search tool.
+6. Provide a search tool.

-7 - Provide a communication area for customers and service providers.
+7. Provide a communication area for customers and service providers.

-8 - Allow users to access the rating system to read comments and feedback for professionals before choosing them.
+8. Allow users to access the rating system to read comments and feedback for professionals before choosing them.

-\(ii\) Benefits
+#### Benefits

 1 - Connect people who are interested in renting a space temporarily and people who need a land to live, crop or raise animals (like chicken,